Virginia emerging as ground zero in battle for House majority - NewsBreak

 The GOP also appears eager to tie vulnerable Democrats to the party’s progressive flank, a strategy that could play well in Virginia’s swing districts.

-“The progressive message, the Trump bashing, that’s not working in Virginia right now,” Cutler said.Biden gets inflation gut punch
+“The progressive message, the Trump bashing, that’s not working in Virginia right now,” Cutler said.Navy veteran doing pull-ups for 11 hours, 11 minutes to raise money for those who served

 Spanberger, in an attempt to counter that message, has long sought to distance herself from her party’s left-wing members.
 Last week, she raised eyebrows during an interview with The New York Times when she said that Biden was elected by the American people to “be normal and stop the chaos” and not to be another Franklin Roosevelt.